Universal higher-order bulk-boundary correspondence of triple nodal points: Introduction

 After presenting the main results of our theoretical analysis, we apply the theory to concrete models.
-First, in \cref{Sec:MinimalModels}, we demonstrate the derived bulk-hinge correspondence principle on minimal tight-binding models for various TPP species.
+First, in \cref{Sec:MinimalModels}, we demonstrate the derived bulk-hinge correspondence on minimal tight-binding models for various TPP species.
 We first revisit the $C_4$-symmetric model from \cref{Sec:C4Model} and then discuss concrete Hamiltonians for the $C_6$- and $C_3$-symmetric cases.
 Next, we consider two material examples in \cref{Sec:Materials}.
 On the one hand, we consider \ce{Sc3AlC} in large uniaxial strain to provide a solid-state illustration of TPPs with the predicted fractional hinge-charge jump.
 On the other hand, we show that \ce{Li2NaN} under ambient conditions has a pair of TPs carrying a nontrivial Euler monopole charge, and we briefly discuss the consequences of this topological obstruction on the stability of the band nodes.
-In \cref{sec:spinful} we present a short digression to TPPs in spinful systems, and argue that \ce{TaN} (as well as certain other compounds in the \ce{WC}-type crystal structure studied by Ref.~\cite{Zhu:2016}) is a nearly ideal candidate to realize the fractional hing-charge jump in a strongly spin-orbit coupled crystalline solid.
+In \cref{Sec:non-symmorphic}, we first explain how the symmetry-indicator formulas for the corner charge can be applied to compute the fractional hinge charge in a wire geometry even for non-symmorphic SGs and then argue that the bulk-hinge correspondence of TPPs generalizes to non-symmorphic SGs.
+Then, in \cref{sec:spinful} we present a short digression to TPPs in spinful systems, and argue that strongly spin-orbit coupled compounds in the \ce{WC}-type crystal structure studied by Ref.~\onlinecite{Zhu:2016} could host the fractional hing-charge jumps.
+Finally, we conclude in \cref{Sec:Conclusion} by summarizing the main results and outlining possible extensions of our work to other nodal configurations.